Importance of fiber in diet and where to find it

 Why eat fiber?

-Weight Loss: A sense of fullness, that's what it gives you.
+A sense of fullness, that's what it gives you.
 The leaner body requires more of fiber intake.
 Soluble fiber, in particular, resists fat gain, as stated in a study at Georgia state university.
-Fiber detoxicates the digestive tract and removes the unhealthy fats.
+Fiber detoxicates the digestive tract and removes unhealthy fats.
 The insoluble fiber makes things pass out of the intestines quicker and reduces the time that harmful chemicals from the adulterated food stay in your body.
 The sooner they are out of your system, the lesser the harm from them.
 This also helps in losing weight because the unhealthy fats go out before they get to act on your body.

-Lower Cholesterol: The soluble kind of fiber is the one responsible for bringing down the cholesterol levels in the body.
+The soluble kind of fiber is the one responsible for bringing down the cholesterol levels in the body.
 Whenever you consume fiber, your risk of heart disease significantly as per several studies.
 This is due to the fact that fiber absorbs all the extra cholesterol in the body and removes it from the intestines so that it does not go and sit in the arteries.

 Foods rich in fiber:

-1. Carrots: The versatile Carrots are not only a great source of Vitamin-C but also very rich in Fiber.
+The versatile Carrots are not only a great source of Vitamin-C but also very rich in Fiber.
 It is very easy to have some fresh Carrot strips for the mid-afternoon hunger pang.
 It can prove to be a great alternative to the usually processed junk that we have for snacks.

-5. Almonds: Good for snacking throughout the day and known for its multiple benefits, Almonds is a tasty dry fruit and an easy fiber source.
+Good for snacking throughout the day and known for its multiple benefits, Almonds is a tasty dry fruit and an easy fiber source.
 Put pieces of it in milk or eat it raw, add it to your dessert or salad, go crazy with the numerous ways of eating this.:

-6. Whole Grain bread: Whole grain bread or Brown bread is the single biggest transformation you have to bring in your diet if you have not already done it.
+Whole grain bread or Brown bread is the single biggest transformation you have to bring in your diet if you have not already done it.
 The typical bread made from multi-purpose flour is the most unhealthy habit that people have got used to.
 A simple change to this habit can really cut down on the calories and give you some well-needed fiber.

 Hope this article broke some myths for you.
 For example, if you thought that veggies are a mandatory source of fiber.
 And if you care about your bowel health along with maintaining weight there is no way around fiber-rich food.
-So find your favorite sources of fiber and make some lifestyle changes to switch to high-fiber nutrition today!
+So, find your favorite sources of fiber and make some lifestyle changes to switch to high-fiber nutrition today!